 And that’s it.

 I read Girl With a Pearl Necklace Earring by Tracy Chevalier.
-It okay, but again with the girl-as-martyr and she’s really awesome and talented, and all the men are abusive, arrogant and dumb.
+It okay, but again with the girl-as-martyr and she’s really awesome and talented while all the men are abusive, arrogant and dumb.

 So, regarding the girly writer situation, I thinks to meself, I thinks: Nikolai, how about other books by ladies you’ve read in the past?
 Because back at uni we were assigned books because they were Feminist or Post-Colonial or Written By Chockos rather than because they were Good.
 You know the ones: Wide Sargasso Sea, Things Fall Apart, that sort.